Learning Development Service

 - Engage verbally, as often as possible, with native English speakers.

 - Buy an introductory book to grammar and punctuation.
-You will find a number of texts recommended on the website.

-- Check out interactive websites listed on the Learning Development Service website to help with grammar and punctuation.
+- Check out the interactive websites listed on the Learning Development Service website to help with grammar and punctuation.

 I need some help regarding how to reference properly?